Acretia/penetration-testing-cheat-sheet/README.md

 **Google a hash before trying to crack it because you might save yourself a lot of time and trouble.**

-Use Google Dorks to find files and within file's properties a domain username to brute force or use [FOCA](#foca).
+Use Google Dorks to find files and within file's metadata a domain username to brute force or use [FOCA](#foca).

 Keep in mind that you might lockout someone's account.